jagregory/abrash-black-book/src/chapter-01.md

 optimized version of Listing 1.5 produced by Microsoft C outperforms an unoptimized version of the same code by more than 60 percent.
-What's more, a mostly-assembly version of Listing 1.5, shown in Listings 1.6 and 1.7, outperforms even the best-optimized C version of List1.5 by 26 percent.
+What's more, a mostly-assembly version of Listing 1.5, shown in Listings 1.6 and 1.7, outperforms even the best-optimized C version of Listing 1.5 by 26 percent.
 These are considerable improvements, well worth pursuing—once the design has been maxed out.